Emergencies and urgent care

 An urgent medical problem is not life-threatening, but needs to be treated in the next 24 hours to keep it from getting worse.

 First call your primary care doctor or other primary health care provider ("PCP"), if you have one.
 A PCP knows their patients' medical histories and is in the best position to evaluate your needs.
-If you are in a POS plan, your PCP MUST coordinate any follow-up and continuing care.
+Your PCP MUST coordinate any follow-up and continuing care.

 If your doctor isn't available but you can't wait: